 A.3.7A NR FR1-FR2 test setup

 Some Test cases in clause A.7 have NR cells in both FR1 and FR2.
 Unless otherwise stated within the test, the NR FR1 Cell signal is required only to provide a link to the UE under test.
 The Test System shall provide a stable and noise-free NR FR1 signal without need of precise propagation modelling, path loss and polarization control.
-Further details of the NR FR1 signal configuration are not defined as part of the cell specific test parameters, since the NR FR1 link is not under performance verification and is not expected to influence the test purpose.
+Further details of the NR FR1 signal configuration are not defined as part of the cell specific test parameters, since the NR FR1 link is not under performance verification and shall not affect the test result unless otherwise specifically stated in the test case.

 <End of Change 2>